mwoodwilson/whoknowsball-frontend/README.md

 ## The Solution

-WhoKnowsBall introduces the **Ball Knowing Score (BKS)**—a 0-100 rating that quantifies betting skill, not bankroll size.
+WhoKnowsBall introduces the **Ball Knowing Score (BKS)**—a 0-100 rating that quantifies betting skill, not just bankroll size or frequency.

 The BKS algorithm evaluates picks across multiple dimensions: